AndrewRadev/blog/about.md

 Hi, my name's Andrew and I'm a programmer.
 You can find me as "AndrewRadev" on [github](http://github.com/AndrewRadev) and on [twitter](http://twitter.com/AndrewRadev).

-Professionally, I code mostly in Ruby, Rails, and a bit of Ember.js.
+Professionally, I code mostly in Ruby and Rails.
 In my spare time (and very non-professionally), I try to play around with all sorts of other stuff: [Image processing](https://github.com/AndrewRadev/image-processing), gamedev with Unity, [opengl and webgl](https://github.com/AndrewRadev/green-cubes), [Android](https://github.com/AndrewRadev/android_notes), [electronics](http://andrewradev.com/2012/01/08/first-steps-with-arduino/), and any fun programming-related thing that crosses my path.

+<div style="clear: both; margin-top: 50px;"></div>

+## Rust

 Recently, I've been building most of my side-projects in Rust.
 I've grown fond enough of the language to start teaching it [in Sofia University](https://fmi.rust-lang.bg/).
-I don't have quite that many interesting rust repos in my github profile, but I'll very likely open-source a few toy projects as I go.

-I'm a dedicated Vim user and I've created a [bunch of Vim plugins](http://www.vim.org/account/profile.php?user_id=31799).
-I maintain the [VimLinks](https://twitter.com/vimlinks) twitter account, I'm one of the maintainers of the [official ruby bindings for vim](https://github.com/vim-ruby/vim-ruby) (but I'm pretty bad at keeping up with the work there), and I own the runtime files for Vim's [eco support](https://github.com/AndrewRadev/vim-eco).

-Occasionally, I speak at conferences, and I've put most of the videos in one [youtube playlist](https://www.youtube.com/playlist?list=PL_pobXkumxw7yYW0_bmPY-uk0XkwoRgtK).
-Most of them happen to be in Bulgarian.
-I've also got a [playlist of Vim-related screencasts](https://www.youtube.com/playlist?list=PL_pobXkumxw6uu-IVW2j5LfCmjNzoIjip), though it's annoyingly short.
-I should get back to that, one of these days.

-In this blog, I write about my programming-related experiences.
-Most of the articles seem to be about Vim, but I do write about other stuff as well, I promise.

-Here are a few of my projects that I find interesting:
+I've got a bunch of half-baked experiments, but a few usable ones as well:

+- [id3-image](https://github.com/AndrewRadev/id3-image) allows easy manipulation of images embedded in mp3s.
+Think cover art and thumbnails.
+- [cargo-src](https://github.com/AndrewRadev/cargo-src) lets you find the local source code of packages, useful for exploring them with an editor or generating tags.

+## Ruby

+I don't have that many published Ruby gems, compared to how long I've been working on the language.
+I guess working professionally in it means I tend to focus spare time on other things.
+Here's a few of my projects, though:

 - [vimrunner](https://github.com/AndrewRadev/Vimrunner) is a ruby library that lets you spawn a vim instance and control it.
-This could be useful for integration tests for vim plugins and it's actually being used for CI in [some of my own plugins](http://travis-ci.org/#!/AndrewRadev/splitjoin.vim) and a few others (like [runspec.vim](http://travis-ci.org/#!/mudge/runspec.vim), [vim-elixir](https://github.com/elixir-editors/vim-elixir)).
+This could be useful for integration tests for vim plugins and it's actually being used for CI in [some of my own plugins](http://travis-ci.org/#!/AndrewRadev/splitjoin.vim) and a few others (like [runspec.vim](http://travis-ci.org/#!/mudge/runspec.vim), [vim-elixir](https://github.com/elixir-editors/vim-elixir), [vim-ruby](https://github.com/vim-ruby/vim-ruby)).
-- [daily_sites](http://daily-sites.andrewradev.com) is a small website I use to manage my everyday reading list.
+- [progressor](https://github.com/AndrewRadev/progressor) is a ruby gem that lets you measure loops of a long-running task and show some estimation of the remaining time.
+Useful for long data migrations, for instance.
 - [ctags_reader](https://github.com/AndrewRadev/ctags_reader) is a little library to read ctags "tags" files and give you an interface to query them in a similar way that a text editor would.
 It's useful for some super-simple static analysis of code.
 I've used it to generate documentation links in non-API docs.
+- [waiting-on-rails](https://github.com/AndrewRadev/waiting-on-rails) runs the `rails` command, while also playing some relaxing elevator music until the server boots.
+Convenient for that legacy monolith you need to start up every morning.
 - [image-processing](https://github.com/AndrewRadev/image-processing) is an implementation of a bunch of simple image processing algorithms in ruby, using the [chunky_png](https://github.com/wvanbergen/chunky_png) library.
 It's mostly an exercise, though I'd love to improve them and actually figure out a good use for them.
 And possibly rewrite them in, say, Rust.
-- [waiting-on-rails](https://github.com/AndrewRadev/waiting-on-rails) runs the `rails` command, while also playing some relaxing elevator music until the server boots.
-Convenient for that legacy monolith you need to start up every morning.
-- [digits](https://github.com/AndrewRadev/digits) is a university project in C that attempts to recognize a digit from a given image.
-It's very limited, but it was an interesting exercise in image recognition.
-- [green-cubes](https://github.com/AndrewRadev/green-cubes) is just a tiny webgl experiment for my talk at [BurgasConf 2014](https://github.com/AndrewRadev/BurgasConf-2014).

-And some Vim plugins, if you're into that:
+- [daily_sites](http://daily-sites.andrewradev.com) is a small website I use to manage my everyday reading list.

+## Vim

+I'm a dedicated Vim user and I've created [quite a few Vim plugins](http://www.vim.org/account/profile.php?user_id=31799).
+I maintain the [VimLinks](https://twitter.com/vimlinks) twitter account, I'm one of the maintainers of the [official ruby bindings for vim](https://github.com/vim-ruby/vim-ruby) (but I'm pretty bad at keeping up with the work there), and I own the runtime files for Vim's [eco support](https://github.com/AndrewRadev/vim-eco).

+A few of the more interesting ones:

 - [splitjoin](https://github.com/AndrewRadev/splitjoin.vim) lets you switch between multiline and single-line versions of the same code.
 - [linediff](https://github.com/AndrewRadev/linediff.vim) lets you diff blocks of code instead of files.